 - a.
 The permittee shall prepare a full report of the results of all tests conducted pursuant to this part in accordance with the Report Preparation Section of the most current publication of the method manual, for every valid or invalid toxicity test initiated, whether carried to completion or not.
 The permittee shall retain each full report and submit them upon the specific request of the Agency.
 For any test which fails, is considered invalid, or which is terminated early for any reason, the full report must be submitted for agency review. - b.
 A valid test for each species must be reported during each reporting period specified in PART I of this permit.
-One set of biomonitoring data for each species is to be recorded on the DMR for each reporting period.
-Additional results for C.dubia are reported under the retest codes below. - c.
-For P.promelas, when the permittee is in violation of the WET limit, the frequency will increase to monthly until such time compliance with the limit is demonstrated for a period of three consecutive months, at which time the monitoring frequency shall revert to quarterly.
-Although the biomonitoring frequency is quarterly for P.promelas, the reporting frequency shall be monthly to accommodate for potential fluctuating frequencies due to test failures.
+One set of biomonitoring data for each species is to be recorded on the DMR for each reporting period. - c.
+The permittee shall submit the results of each valid toxicity test on the DMR for that reporting period in accordance with PART I of this permit, as follows below.
+Although the biomonitoring frequency is once every quarter, the reporting frequency shall be monthly to accommodate for potential fluctuating frequencies due to test failures.
 During the period the permittee is out of compliance and testing monthly, test results for each month shall be reported separately on monthly DMRs.
 Use a no data indicator (NODI) code of 9 (not required), for months when biomonitoring is not required.

-Reporting Requirement Parameter STORET CODE

-Ceriodaphnia dubia Pimephales promelas

-Enter a "1" if the No Observed Effect TLP3B TLP6C

-Concentration (NOEC) for survival is

-less than the critical dilution, otherwise

-enter a "0".

-Report the NOEC value for survival TOP3B TOP6C

-Report the LOEC value for survival TXP3B TXP6C

-Enter a "1" if the NOEC for growth or TGP3B TGP6C

-reproduction is less than the critical

-dilution, otherwise enter a "0".

-Report the NOEC value for growth or TPP3B TPP6C

-reproduction

-Report the LOEC value for growth TYP3B TYP6C

-Report the highest (critical dilution or control) TQP3B TQP6C

-Coefficient of Variation

-Report the lowest NOEC value (survival, N/A 51714

-reproduction, or growth)

-COMPLIANCE CODE

-(If required) Retest 1 - Enter a "1" if the 22418 22415

-NOEC for survival, growth or

-reproduction is less than the critical

-dilution, otherwise enter "0".
-22410 22416

-(If required) Retest 2- Enter a "1" if the NOEC 22419 22416

-for survival, growth or reproduction is

-less than the critical dilution, otherwise

-enter "0".
-(If required) Potest 2.
-Enter a "1" if the NOEC.
-51111 51442

-(If required) Retest 3- Enter a "1" if the NOEC 51444 51443

-for survival, growth or reproduction is less than the critical dilution, otherwise

-enter "0".

-Circi o .
+Reporting Requirement Parameter STORET CODE Ceriodaphnia Pimephales dubia promelas Enter a "1" if the No Observed Effect Concentration TLP3B TLP6C (NOEC) for survival is less than the critical dilution, otherwise enter a "0".
+Report the NOEC value for survival TOP3B TOP6C Report the LOEC value for survival TXP3B TXP6C Enter a "1" if the NOEC for growth or reproduction is TGP3B TGP6C less than the critical dilution, otherwise enter a "0".
+Report the NOEC value for growth or reproduction.
+TPP3B TPP6C Report the LOEC value for growth.
+TYP3B TYP6C Report the highest (critical dilution or control) TQP3B TQP6C Coefficient of Variation.
+Report the lowest NOEC value (survival, 51710 51714 reproduction, or growth).
+COMPLIANCE CODE a.
+Monitoring frequency reduction is not allowed for any species that has a WET limit.